bokusu/animeManga-autoBackup/README.md

 2. On the left sidebar, find "**Secrets**" and click **Actions**.
 3. Click <kbd>New repository secret</kbd> button.
 4. Follow the instructions in [# Variables Instructions](#variables-instructions) to set the variables.
-   * The text in `this box` mean a name, and Value is the key/cookie.
+   * The text on `code block` in the instruction mean a name, and Value is the key/cookie.
    * Repeat this step for all the variables listed in the instruction.
    * If you did not registered to some site, leave the value empty.